Nociception/log_vs_lin_scale_on_scatter/README.md

 # **Overview**
-Realize the impact of choosing a logarithmic or linear scale when visualizing data and calculating statiscical indicators.
+Realize the impact of choosing a logarithmic or linear scale when visualizing data and calculating statiscical indicators ; see both at once !

 It provides an interactive tool to explore and compare data across different scales, emphasizing how each representation leads to unique patterns and insights.